xcodeGroup3Project/Group-Project/README.md

 * Sleep Screen
     * User inputs time in bed, HH:Min
     * User inputs date, MM/DD/YYYY
-    * User is shown blogs, articles and more on sleeping to become an expert on sleep
 * Diet Screen
     * User is able to add what they ate for Breakfast
     * User is able to add what they ate for Lunch